What, how, and why: Safety observations and examples

-Corrective actions may need to be issued if unsafe behavior or improper work practices are observed.
 However, employees should not be penalized for the way they respond to questions during the process.
 Finally, safety observations should focus on safety for the tasks observed, not compliance with all safety rules.

 Performing safety observations

-Supervisor observation scenario
+Safety observation example scenario

 Supervisor: Hi!
 I see you’re on tank-cleaning duty today.
 Do you mind if I perform a safety observation?
 I’d just be asking you some questions while you work.